jaygould/nextjs-typescript-jwt-boilerplate/readme.md

 As the app is server side rendered using Next.js, we get the benefit of having routes protected against unauthorized users in a different way than a normal React application.
 In the case of a simple React app using Create React App, the whole app is sent down to the browser at the first request.
 On the other hand, Next provides automatic code splitting and can protect logged-in routes from being accessed by users with invalid JWT's.

 The code for this is in `client/src/services/Token.service` and leverages the power of Next's `getInitialProps()` lifecycle method to verify the user's token whether they are on the client or the server side.
 This is possible because `getInitialProps()` is executed on the client and server side.

-## Database migrations and seeding

-In order to create new database tables, you must create a migration file in the `./src/db/migrations` directory.
-Creating seeder files are similar and must be added in the `./src/db/seeder` directory.

-As Sequelize is only compatible with Javascript and not Typescript files the usual Sequelize commands for processing migration and seeder files will not work.
-Instead, I have created a script to compile the database files to JS, run the sequelize migrate and/or seed command, and then delete the temporarily compiled files.

-To migrate all files:

-`npm run migrate-db`

-To seed all files:

-`npm run seed-db`

 ## Testing